rant-lang/reference/src/rant-3-vs-4.md

 Rant 4 has a single `function` type that represents all functions-- native or otherwise.
 Functions are stored like any other variable type.
 In addition, the language also supports anonymous functions/closures for creating callbacks, which Rant 3 cannot do.

 ## Collections

 Rant 3 had `list` and `map` types, but they could only be created through standard library functions.
-This produced code that was hard to read and closely-coupled collection data to variables, which greatly limited their usability.
+This produced code that was hard to read and unavoidably coupled collection data to variables, greatly limiting their usefulness.

 Rant 4 includes collection initializer syntax, which enables you to create lists and maps without requiring function calls or temporary variables.

 ## Stored blocks